Fedi6431/LHE-Local_Host_Executer/README.md

 # User guide
 ## Installer
 ### Windows
-I've made two insaller, one for windows and one for linux (only debian distribution and termux)
+In the Windows installer, simply open it and the program will download the JDK from the Orcale site.

-- Windows installer:
+### Linux (Debian distribution and Tremux)

-    In the windows installer you just only need to open it and the program will download the JDK form the Orcale site.
-If you already have the JDK don't run installer.bat because is useless.
+Before running `installer.sh` you need to open the terminal as root in the installer folder and type `chmod +x /bin/zsh` after typing it press enter and type `chmod +x installer.sh` and run the installer using this command `./installer.sh`.

-- Debian Linux Distribution Installer:
+After running it you can select the "system" that you're using.

-   Before running installer.sh you need to open the terminal as root in the installer folder and type ```chmod +x /bin/zsh``` after typing it press enter and type ``chmod +x installer.sh`` and run the installer using this command ``./installer.sh``
+## Guide

 ### Server
 The server is build in java with socket connection.